dev-rafa1707/CRUD_Python_MySQL_basico/readme.md

 ### How to test the application / Como testar a aplicação

-To carry out the operations insert the scripts in app.py and the requested information (idVenda, "nomeProduto", valor) before cursor.close() conexao.close()
+To test the application just call the function in app.py, passing the information as parameter if necessary, as shown below:

 #### Get by Id